-The Liberals claim that they are better economic and money managers.
-But there is scanty evidence to support that claim.
+The Liberals claim they are better economic and money managers.
+But there is scant evidence to support that claim.

 Then there is management of the economy.
 The record is even worse.